-It is also your option not to accept any automatically approved accommodations and to test under standard testing conditions.
-If that is your election, please contact LSAC by email (accom@LSAC.org) within one week after registration to inform LSAC of your election.
+It is your option not to accept some or all of your automatically approved accommodations and to test under standard testing conditions.
+If that is your election, please contact LSAC by email (accom@LSAC.org) or visit your LSAC online account within one week after registration to opt-out.

 Requesting New or Additional Accommodations

 Candidates who were approved to receive accommodations on their last registration for the LSAT and who seek different or additional accommodations on a later administration of the LSAT must submit their request and all required documentation by the accommodation request deadline associated with their test.
 This requirement applies if, for example, you were previously approved to receive 50% additional time on the LSAT but now wish to receive 100% additional time and extra breaks between sections on the LSAT.
 In this case, you will still be automatically approved to receive 50% additional time, but you must submit the appropriate documentation within the published deadlines to support your request for 100% additional time and extra breaks between sections.